simeonackermann/leds-asp-f-ontologies/ontologies/building/README.md

 ![](https://rawgit.com/AKSW/leds-asp-f-ontologies/master/ontologies/building/diagram.svg)

-## Main terms (TODO: check english translation for correctness)
+## Main terms

-### building (Gebäude)

-(Eine Menge von physischen Räumen.)

-A set of physical rooms.
+The following main terms are the basement for further concepts of the building ontology.

+### Building (German: `Gebäude`)

+* English: `A set which contains at least one physical room.`
+* German: `Ein Gebäude ist eine Menge, welche mindestens einen physischen Raum enthält.`

-### physical room (Physischer Raum)
+### Physical room (German: `Physischer Raum`)

+* English: `A physical room is an 3D area which is limited by one or more walls, passages and barriers.`
-("Physischer" Raum ist ein 3D-Bereich, welcher begrenzt wird durch Wände, Durchgänge und Barrieren.)
+* German: `Ein physischer Raum ist ein 3D-Bereich, welcher begrenzt wird durch Wände, Durchgänge und Barrieren.`

-"physical" room is a 3D area that is limited by walls, passages and barriers.

-### passage (Durchgang)

-(Ein Durchgang ist eine Struktur, welche physische Räume bzw.
-Gebäude verbindet.)
+### Passage (German: `Durchgang`)

-A passage is a structure that connects physical room resp. buildings.
+* English: `A passage is a structure that connects physical room resp. buildings.`
+* German: `Ein Durchgang ist eine Struktur, welche physische Räume bzw.
+Gebäude verbindet.`

-#### types (Typen)
+#### Passage types

-- wall passage (Wanddurchgang)
-- building passage (Gebäudedurchgang)
+- Wall passage (German: `Wanddurchgang`)
+- Building passage (German: `Gebäudedurchgang`) - E.g. the "Technisches Rauthaus" in Leipzig which contains of 3 buildings which are connected via a passage (Haus A => B and B => C).

+### Wall (German: `Wand`)

+* English: `A wall is a structure, which is going out from the ground and is mostly impermeable.`
+* German: `Eine Wand eine vom Boden ausgehende größtenteils undurchlässige Struktur.`

+### Barrier (German: `Barriere`)

+* English: `A barrier is a mostly impermeable structure, which is preventing someone from passing, without separating a physical room in multiple physical rooms.`
+* German: `Eine Barriere ist eine größtenteils undurchdringliche Struktur, welche jemanden am passieren hindert, ohne einen physischen Raum in mehrere physische Räume zu unterteilen.`

 ### wall (Wand)